-There were no contract assets or liabilities arising from contracts with customers as of 30 June 2023.
+There were no contract assets or liabilities arising from contracts with customers as of 30 June 2024.
 The entire revenue recognized over time is considered as from performance obligations satisfied.
 This is mainly from the short-term nature of service rendered to the Group 's customers, that makes the performance obligation short-lived by nature.
+As of June 30, 204, revenue from contracts with customers amounted to 2,309,707 thousand USD (2023: 2,134,338 thousand USD).
+As at 30 June 2024 all trade receivables related to revenue arising from contracts with customers.